material-motion/material-motion/specifications/intentions.md

 A Plan is the *plan* part of the separation of plan/execution.

+**Protocol**: Represent Plans as an abstract protocol, if your language allows.

 `v1` **Configuration**: Plans can have configurable properties.

 Pseudo-code example: